 Be aware that pharmaceuticals received from a mail order distributor can also be obtained from any local pharmacy that agrees to accept the same payment terms as the mail order distributor.

 Over-the-Counter Medications

-While most Over-the-Counter (OTC) medications are not covered, there are some OTC medications that are covered at 100% if prescribed by your physician.
-These include insulin and other drugs and vitamins prescribed in conjunction with Preventive Care benefits as described in the Medical Benefits section.
-To obtain the list of approved OTC medications please call Pharmacy Customer Service.
+Most Over-the-Counter (OTC) medications are not covered.
+However, OTC medications that are prescribed in conjunction with Preventive Care benefits as described in the Medical Benefits section will be covered.

 Off-Label Drugs